Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformer Logic.md

 ---

-## 6. Decoding
+## 7. Decoding

-The generated tokens are converted back into human-readable text using the tokenizer, the same way it was initialy converter from text-to-token but backwards!
+The generated tokens are converted back into human-readable text using the tokenizer, the same way it was initially converted from text to tokens — just in reverse!

 ---

-## 7. Applicability
+## 8. Applicability

 This architecture powers most modern NLP models, including: